 Another way to help family members avoid probate is to create joint ownership of property.
 This may be a viable option for certain assets, such as real estate.
 Some individuals choose to name a younger relative or trusted friend as the joint owner; this second owner would automatically receive full ownership of the asset when the original owner passes.

-4 Questions To Ask an Estate Lawyer
+Questions To Ask an Affordable Probate Lawyer

 1. What Does an Initial Meeting Entail?